 We are big fans of luxury camping or glamping.
 You get all the benefits of an outdoor holiday with stargazing, toasting marshmallows and plenty of sleep-inducing fresh air for the kids, without the need to pitch your own tent.
 Here’s a selection of the top places to go glamping in Devon.

-There’s variations to suit every family, from from shepherds huts to yurts and safari tents.
+There’s variations to suit every family, from shepherds huts in North Devon to yurts in East Devon and safari tents next to theme parks.
 Which takes your fancy?

 Safari glamping tents in Devon: Crealy Meadows – Exeter

-If you looking for a theme park with a campsite that also offers glamping then Crealy Meadows at Crealy Adventure Park & Resort is the best glamping site in Devon.
+If you looking for a theme park with a campsite that also offers glamping then Crealy Meadows at Crealy Adventure Park & Resort near Exeter is the best glamping site in Devon.

 Glamping safari tents here include two bedrooms plus a cabin bed, a kitchen with wood burning stove, plug sockets, lighting, a dining table and sofa bed.
 They sleep up to eight people.
 All your crockery, utensils and cooking equipment is included.